WestleyR/gpack/README.md

 ### FAQ

- - Q: Do you have a precompiled binary for gpack?
+ - Q: Does gpack support pre-compiled binaries?
-   - A: Not yet, wip...
+   - A: Yes.

  - Q: What dependencies does gpack require?
    - A: Need gcc (or other c compiler) to compile gpack.
-Need `wget` and `tar` to download packages, and `git` for update.
+Need `wget` and `tar` to download packages, and `git` for update, but also a couple other basic commands, like: `rm`, `cp`, `bash`, `ln`, which %99.99 of all systems have/support :)

  - Q: Can you uninstall gpack?
    - A: Yes; `rm -rf ~/.gpack` _NOTE: doing this will remove all packages that gpack installed._